 Summaries of topics discussed at the meetings between the site representatives, the ReSPECT national working group and the researchers will be made from information captured at the meetings.
-Summaries of this data relevant to the implementation and context of sites will be used to form contextual descriptions of each site and will be supplemented by contextual data collected in WP1a from field notes and relevant documentation.
+Summaries of this data relevant to the implementation and context of sites will be used to form contextual descriptions of each site and will be supplemented by contextual data collected in WP1a from field notes, interviews with ReSPECT implementation leads and relevant documentation.